Ideal for affordable and easy meals with the family on your next camping trip.

 How badly this tableau can tank.
 It’s overcast and a storm looks set to extinguish your centrepiece.
 There’s tension and mosquitos in the air.
 The skewers are burnt on the outside and raw in the middle.
 And someone pulls out a ukulele to lift the spirits…

 Let’s focus on the former paragraph here, and have a wholesome, nourishing time around the campfire, fuelled by good vibes and even better food.
-With that in mind, here are 4 hacks for healthy and delicious campfire cooking, IDEAL for affordable and easy meals with the family on your next camping trip.
+So, with the help of CampingStyle, here are 4 hacks for healthy and delicious campfire cooking, IDEAL for affordable and easy meals with the family on your next camping trip.

 No one wants to arrive at the campsite after a long drive defined by moaning toddlers, with tents needing to be erected on growling stomachs.
 When camping with the family, it’s best to have a delicious and simple meal prepared for your arrival which can be easily heated up on the portable stove.